-Vitapol have a range of treat sticks for smaller birds, available in Fruit, Strawberry, Honey, Orange, Egg and Kiwi flavours.
+Vitapol have a range of treat sticks for smaller birds, available in Fruit, Strawberry, Orange and Kiwi flavours.

 It is a natural foraging behaviour of Kakariki to feed from the ground, so you may find they scratch rapidly with their feet, scattering the food from their bowls.
 To help reduce the mess some owners place dished inside much larger containers.
 You may also want to consider products like the Seed Corral or Parrot Food Mate.